0n1udra/slime_server/README.md

 ### User Configs
 #### File Structure:
-- Either use `python3 run_bot.py setup` to create these folders or create your own and update the paths in configs.
+- Either use `python3 run_bot.py makefolders` to create these folders or create your own and update the paths in configs.
   - Above command will create `Games` folder in your home directory if it doesn't exist.
 Then `Minecraft`, `servers`, `world_backups`, and `server_backups` inside.

 Example folder structure: